Hummaton/Binary-Decimal-converter-/README.md

 # Binary-Decimal-converter-
-his program will convert a simple binary or decimal number into the other, as well as into an octal and hexadecimal number
+This program will convert a simple binary or decimal number into the other, as well as into an octal and hexadecimal number